-Research interior decorating diploma programs.
-Get information about courses, certification, requirements and job prospects to...
+Research the content of interior decorating diploma programs.
+Get information about core classes, certification, prerequisites...

 Research interior decorating diploma programs.
 Get information about requirements, courses and job options to make an informed...

 Those who wish to learn about interior decorating while working or attending a complementary educational program may be...

 - Masters in Interior Decorating: Degree Program Overview